MarcToussaint/robotic/README.md

 # python bindings to rai

-This repo exposes some functionality of the RAI code in python bindings.
-See https://github.com/MarcToussaint/rai for a README of the RAI code.

-The python bindings and code are already defined within rai.
+This repo is an example of how you can setup your own repository with [rai](https://github.com/MarcToussaint/rai) as a submodule, cmake build, and exposing some functionality of the RAI code in python bindings.
+The python bindings are already defined within rai.
 This repo adds a minimalistic cmake file to exemplify how to build the bindings, and some examples in tutorials (that have large overlap with the tests in rai/test/ry).

 ## Documentation